arthur-hav/blog/content/posts/work-from-home.md

 Stack overflow study states in 2023 about 42% surveyed developers work in totally remote environment, 42% in hybrid, and 16% in fully in-office.

 Self-employed developers work remotely for 70% of them.

-Different studies could conclude different numbers based on the interviewed population, based on inclusion of self-employment, of reaching methods; likely, SO numbers could be sightly upper-bound of workforce on the amount of remote jobs.

 It is made clear though, that remote job is strongly demanded for some developers.
 They are 21% to declare outright quitting a job that would offer no remote option, while being an additional 49% to look for another more remote-friendly position.
+A survey on developers found out 80% say they want to work remotely at least 80% of the time (terminal.io).

 Reasons invoked include productivity and focus, saving stress, and saving time & money related no longer having to having to commute by car, while mentionned advantages to work in office include better communication, bonding, and better team efficiency.

 # Adapting to the employes